wooey/Wooey/README.md

     python manage.py start_daemon

 This looks for jobs in the queue and executes them in a separate process.
 It's not clever, and it's ugly, but it achieves what is needed for a proof of concept.
+In order to actually run scripts you currently need to be a logged-in user, so create an account on the website and get started.
+By default all logged in users can see the admin panel at present but this will change in future.

 ## Examples